adamsilver/fdpb/06-a-search-form.md

 *(Note: The CSS for the visually hidden class is set out in “Checkout”.)*

 If search only retrieves products, for example, then the button would be better labelled “Search products”.
+This way users know what they can and can't search for.
+As noted above, users should be able to search everything, but admittedly technological and resource limitations may come into play.

-Also, if you recall the patterns from “A Registration Form”, the hint and error text is injected into the `<label>`.
-If they're needed, you'll have to rethink how this works when there's no visible label to work with.
+Also, if you recall the hint and error patterns from “A Registration Form”, the text is injected into the `<label>`.
+If you need to show this information, you'll have to come up with a new and different solution which seems unnecessary.

-In any case, removing the label doesn't save enough space to make the search form fit inside the header on mobile—certainly not without sacrificing the user experience.
+In any case, hiding the label doesn't usually save enough space to fit the form inside the header anyway, especially in smaller viewports.

 ### Hiding The Button

-The second space-saving technique involves hiding the button.
-However, this has several pitfalls.
+We might also consider hiding the button, but this has several pitfalls.
+First, without a button you can't use it as a quasi label; the label would need to be reinstated taking up room again.

-First, without a button you can't use it as a quasi label, and would need to reinstate the actual label.
-Second, the button is a fundamental part of a form—without one, it's not clear how users are meant to perform the search.
-While *we* may be aware that pressing <kbd>Enter</kbd> submits the form, not all users are.
+Second, the button is a fundamental part of a form—without it, it's not clear how users are meant to perform the search.
+While *we* may be aware that forms can be submitted implicitly (by pressing <kbd>Enter</kbd>), not all users are.
+See chapter 5, “An Inbox” for more information about implicit submission.

-Submitting the form with the Enter key is called implicit submission and was first discussed in chapter 5.
-You should note that omitting the submit button breaks this behaviour in forms that consists of two or more fields.
-With single field search fields (like ours), implicit submission will still work, even if you removed the button.
+Third, if your search form contains more than one field, omitting the submit button stops implicit submission from working.
+Fortunately, if your search form consists of a single field, implicit submission will still work without a button.

 Interestingly, many of the sites that omit the submit button, normally find room to include a magnifying glass icon to signify its otherwise hidden affordance.
 In this case, they may as well place the icon inside a submit button solving both problems at the same time.